Quick Answer

 If your permit was issued by a country or region that is not a contracting party to that convention, or if the permit was not issued in the format required by the convention, it cannot be used for driving in Japan.

-That means the key question is not simply whether you have an IDP.
+The key question is not simply whether you have an IDP.
 The real question is whether you have the right kind of IDP.

 Why travelers often get confused